SungardAS/aws-services/awsconfig-notification-alert/README.md

-# Billing Alert System
+# Config  Alert System

-AWS micro service to send a notification when the increased percentage of 'EstimatedCharges' exceeds the defined threshold.
+AWS micro service to send a notification when the config policy violation.

 ## How To Setup